Use our LinkedIn Login to download this post to PDF or save it to MyLibrary!

 Do you dedicate a certain amount of office or other space to business storage?

-It may be more efficient to rent business storage space, rather than use costly square footage in commercial rental space.
+It may be more efficient to rent business storage space, rather than use the costly square footage in commercial rental space.

 How Are You Storing Materials?